 Assistant Director of Development Services fills out the instrument, then Director of Advancement Services reviews the data entered into the instrument and any relevant spreadsheet(s) or sources.

-3 Sign-off by relevant Vice President Confirmed in writing by VP, after review with Director of Advancement Services 4 Auditable record of survey response Survey submission, VP sign-off, and source materials all saved either electronically and/or hard copy.
+Confirmed in writing by VP, after review with Director of Advancement Services

+Survey submission, VP sign-off, and source materials all saved either electronically and/or hard copy.